 Welcome to the Fordham Law Family!
 We are delighted you have chosen to join us and look forward to seeing you here soon.
-Please carefully read through each item below for information on important steps you will need to take prior to the start of the semester In addition to submitting your seat deposit and contacting our Office of International Services to work on your student visa, be sure to review the links to LawNet as this contains time-sensitive information related to registration and a checklist of steps you will need to take prior to orientation.
+Please carefully read through each item below for information on important steps you will need to take prior to the start of the semester.
+In addition to submitting your seat deposit and contacting our Office of International Services to work on your student visa, be sure to review the links to LawNet as these contain time-sensitive information related to registration and a checklist of steps you will need to take prior to orientation.

 1. Pay the Deposit to Reserve Your Place in the Graduate Program

 Admitted applicants are required to pay a $500 deposit to reserve a place in our graduate program.
 You may pay the deposit by credit card, check or money order, as described below.
 The deposit is not refundable, but will be applied toward your tuition bill in your first semester.
 (Note: Bank transfers are not accepted for payment of the deposit.)

 LL.M. students who are participating in an Visiting Student Program or a Double Degree Program with one of our partner institutions do not need to pay the deposit.

 To pay the deposit by credit card, you will need to log in to our student portal, LawNet.
 Check your email for your unique Fordham ID Number (FIDN).
 A separate email with instructions for claiming your Access IT ID will also be sent to you.
 After you have claimed your account, pay your deposit here.